Another Great Expectations. Why?

+Alone for Christmas?
 Loneliness can be difficult to cope with at any time of the year, but add a little forced festive cheer and, for many, it becomes unbearable.
 With the festive season emphasising family, togetherness and merriment, the absence of those features is painfully accentuated.
 If you're set to spend any part of the Christmas period alone, here are our tips for how to cope with loneliness this Christmas.
+And if you fancy a bit of social interaction, don't miss out on the Gransnet forums.
+Everyone is welcome!

 Perhaps one of the most isolating feelings when it comes to spending Christmas alone is the idea that you're the only one in that situation.
-In short, you're not.
-To put things in perspective, the United Kingdom was recently named 'the loneliness capital of Europe', and consequently there are lots of people who, for whatever reason, are feeling isolated and aren't seeing friends or family at Christmas.
+In short there are lots of people who, for whatever reason, are feeling isolated and aren't seeing friends or family at Christmas.
+And even if you're on your own physically, there's no reason you can't connect online.
+From video calls with grandkids to popping in to the merry festivities of the Gransnet Christmas forum where many people will be in the same boat as you, there are plenty of options to keep in touch.